BOM-98/investIQ-project-3/README.md

 - Step 3: Determining the portfolio size and investment amount the user would like to have
 - Step 4: Calculating the optimal portfolio allocation for the user given their investment amount and chosen portfolio size

+### Data Structures
+The following are the main data structures used in my program to store and retrieve information required to create a stock portfolio.

+- `fundamentals_data`: `type: dataFrame` This DataFrame contains the financial statistics and ratios for the stocks in the Dow Jones.
+The columns correspond to the selected financial metrics, which include "symbol", "marketCap", "forwardPE", "priceToBook", "forwardEps", "debtToEquity", "returnOnEquity", "returnOnAssets", "revenueGrowth", "quickRatio", and "dividendYield".
+Each row corresponds to a different stock symbol.
+This DataFrame is created by fetching data from Yahoo Finance using the yfinance library, and it's used to analyze the financial health and performance of the companies.

+- a `.csv` file `fundamentals_data_dow.csv` was generated using yfinance as a local backup of the Dow Jones stocks fundamentals.
+As yfinance proved to be unreliable, the program can now reference this source to retrieve the fundamentals information for all of the stocks and display it in the `fundamentals_data` dataFrame.

+- `symbols`: `type: dataFrame`This DataFrame contains the list of stock symbols for which data is to be retrieved.
+The stock symbols are read from the Wikipedia page corresponding to the relevant stock Index.
+It's used to loop through and fetch the financial data for each symbol.

+- `returns_list`: `type: list` This list is used to collect the quarterly returns on each company and is later used to append those returns onto the `fundamentals_data` dataFrame.

+- `ranked_percentiles`: `type: dataFrame` This dataFrame is generated using a lambda function which converts all values from `fundamentals_data` into percentiles and inverts the percentile rank for "forwardEPS" and "debtToEquity" as lower values are better for those metrics.

+- `portfolio_prices` : `type: dataFrame` This dataFrame is used to store the historical prices of the companies chosen in the portfolio, using the "pull_returns()" and "combine_stocks()" functions.
+This information is used to calculate the expected returns and variance of the stocks.

+---

+<a name="testing"></a>
 ## Testing

 ### Testing Phase